Data Protection Act 2018 and GDPR

 - to be given an explanation as to how any automated decisions taken about you have been made.

-For full information about the General Data Protection Regulation you can visit the Information Commissioner’s website at www.ico.org.uk
+For full information about the Data Protection Act 2018 and GDPR you can visit the Information Commissioner’s website at www.ico.org.uk

 How do I make a request?